Divyaprabha-Rajendran/SOEN_6461/README.md

 Password for Administrator login=>  username : admin ; password : admin123

+How to Run application:
-Kindly set java compiler and java build path to java 1.8
+-->Kindly set java compiler and java build path to java 1.8 -->Configure(maven run with goal) to tomcat7:run -->Run as and select as Maven build
+-->select local host link (http://localhost:8080/root) and paste it in browser.